Taylor, on the banks of Silver Creek, is in a broad, flat valley

 jobs.
 The present annual payroll and substantial contribution to

-local taxes has contributed immensely to the economy and growth
+local taxes have contributed immensely to the economy and growth

 of the Snowflake/Taylor area.